I4-Projektseminar-HHU-2016/seminar-project-AlesiaVaranovich/Readme.md

 ### Installing

 To start this application you need to execute analysis.py.
-Open to windows command line and run the following command:
+Open the windows command line and run the following command:

 ```
-phyton path_to_file\analysis.py
+python path_to_file\analysis.py
 ```

 ## Versioning